SymfonyCasts/symfony5/sfcasts/ep5-security/entry-point.md

 firewall defines something called an "entry point".
 The entry point of a firewall is literally a function that says:

-> Here's what we should when an anonymous user tries to access a protected page!
+> Here's what we should do when an anonymous user tries to access a protected page!

 Each authenticator under our firewall may or may *not* "provide" an entry point.
 Right now, we have two authenticators: our custom `LoginFormAuthenticator` and